ahundt/deep-learning-jhu-cs-482-682/README.md

 15. Reduce your SGD learning rate by 20x, and train MNIST on your ultimate Fashion-MNIST model
      - Compare this to your original MNIST training run and the previous question

+# P03 Implementing Layers

+Implement each of the following layers, some in functional format and others as classes.
+For each layer that defines `backward()` you must manually implement the backpropagation step.
+For all others you may use the autograd function supplied in pytorch.
+For each class you must also implement a unit test that validates the correctness of your work, which must be run in travis.
+The unit test should take no longer than 10 seconds to run.

+1. P3SGD (10 points)
+2. P3Dropout (10 points)
+3. P3Dropout2d (10 points)
+4. P3Linear (10 points)
+5. p3relu function (10 points)
+6. P3ReLU class (10 points)
+7. P3ELU (10 points)
+8. P3BCELoss (10 points)
+9. P3BCEWithLogitsLoss (10 points)
+10. Create a Net (20 points)

+For item 10 you must also create an updated `Net` class which utilizes each of these functions, and demonstrate that you are able to get 80% accuracy on Fashion-MNIST by running the layers you implemented yourself.
+You must include the chart and a description in `p03_layers_answers.md` as you did in p02.
+For the two losses simply perform two separate training runs.

+5 points of each question will be devoted to the correctness of your answer and 5 points will be devoted to the quality of your unit tests that check the correctness of your answer.
+The remaining 10 points on item 10 will be based on what you put in `p03_layers_answers.md`.